DPaulArchitect/AWS_Security_Check/README.md

 1. Enter your AWS Access Key, Secret Key, and Region.
 2. Click "Connect" to start the audit.
+3. Use Provided Buttons to Audit specific Areas of AWS
-3. View the report in the application window.
+4. View the report in the application window.

 ## Requirements